corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/tutorial-cordapp.md

     See [Appendix B]({{< relref "#appendix-b-node-structure-1" >}}) for the node structure.

 {{< note >}}
 `deployNodes` is a utility task that can be used in a development environment to create a new set of nodes for testing a CorDapp.
-In a production environment, you would create a single node as described in [Creating nodes locally]({{< relref "../node/deploy/generating-a-node.md" >}}) instead, and build your CorDapp JARs as described in [Building and installing a CorDapp]({{< relref "cordapp-build-systems.md" >}}).
+In a production environment, you would instead create a single node as described in [Creating nodes locally]({{< relref "../node/deploy/generating-a-node.md" >}}), and build your CorDapp JARs as described in [Building and installing a CorDapp]({{< relref "cordapp-build-systems.md" >}}).
 {{< /note >}}